zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/mailboxes.rst

 Defining a Mailbox
 ==================

-A mailbox is defined using a variable of type :c:type:`struct k_mbox`.
+A mailbox is defined using a variable of type :c:type:`k_mbox`.
 It must then be initialized by calling :cpp:func:`k_mbox_init()`.

 The following code defines and initializes an empty mailbox.